At the Department of Mathematics, we try our best to accept all qualified applicants, and to help them cover tuition and the cost of living.

 Every year, a limited number of exceptional students are selected for the position of Young Researchers, which provides a salary and some travel expenses.
 Please contact us as soon as possible if you would be interested in such a position.

 If you are a citizen of Bosnia and Herzegovina, Montenegro, Kosovo, Macedonia or Serbia, you might be eligible for a scholarship that covers living costs to the amount of 700 euros per month (and tuition if you are not eligible for a waiver).
-Here is this year's call for applications, and this is an unofficial summary of the call for applications.
+Here is this year's call for applications.

 Your government or government agencies might also provide scholarships for students studying abroad.